Frequently Asked Questions

 A: We ask that he/she writes about his/her experiences with you as a student, and how well you fit within the criteria of the scholarship program.

 Q: How can my counselor/teacher/professor submit his/her letter of recommendation?

 A: Please make sure he/she includes your first and last name and the name of the scholarship program with the letter of recommendation.
 They can do either of the following:

 - Forward to you to upload the letter to submit with your application.

 Q: If I am applying for multiple scholarships do I have to submit separate required documents for each program?

 A: Yes.
 Since the applications for each program are judged separately, you will need to submit required documents for each application.

 Q: When will I be notified about the status of my application?

-A: Most scholarship decisions will be made by July 1, 2022.
-You will receive an email or letter in the mail notifying you of the status of your application.
+A: Most scholarship decisions will be made by July 1, 2023.
+You will receive an email notifying you of the status of your application.

 Other questions?
 Please email firstname.lastname@example.org.